SabanaBandopadhyay/autonomous-finOps-governance-platform-for-multi-cloud-enterprises/README.md

 🏗️ Architecture Overview

-this platform has a modular, event-driven setup that fits right into modern enterprise cloud environments.
+This platform has a modular, event-driven setup that fits right into modern enterprise cloud environments.
 Each layer stays separate and tidy, so you get solid integrations without everything turning into a tangled mess.
 It pulls together multi-cloud data ingestion, smart orchestration, flexible governance workflows, and enforcement tools—all in one place, but nothing locked tightly together.
 If any piece stumbles, the rest keeps going, and you can swap in improvements as you go.

 The approach borrows all the good stuff from enterprise architecture: domain-driven design, async processing, and solid platform engineering.
 Layers are independent and communicate through clear interfaces and events.
 So if you want to crank up anomaly detection or change how policies work, you do it where it matters—no need to tiptoe around the rest of the system.